|Bill Gates - Before He Was Famous|

 Billionaires are always interesting but Gates is unusual in that he is a rich techie.
-The problem with discussing Bill Gates is because he is so rich (the richest man in the world in 2009 despite having given away $3.8 billion in the same year according to the Forbes list) and because Microsoft is so powerful a dispassionate account is hard to come by.
+The problem with discussing Bill Gates is because he is so rich (the richest man in the world in 2015, with a estimated net worth of around $80 billion, despite having given away some $29.5 billion so far according to the Forbes list) and because Microsoft is still so powerful a dispassionate account is hard to come by.

 Bill Gates had already set up a company, Traf-O-Data by the time he was 16 and was already making money from computing.

 He didn't just happen to create a microcomputer Basic but set out to do so with the intention of making money.